fenago/ml-scikit-keras-tensorflow/labs/lab_14.md

 ###### Warning

 This will be very slow, unless you have a GPU.
-If you do not, then you should run this chapter’s notebook in Colab, using a GPU runtime (it’s free!).
+If you do not, then you should run this lab’s notebook in Colab, using a GPU runtime (it’s free!).
 See the instructions at [*https://github.com/ageron/handson-ml2*](https://github.com/ageron/handson-ml2).